rmelick/accounts-management/thoughts.md

 We may however, have some legacy clients where we have little control of how they can call our system.
 We might have to use a basic key as part of the HTTP headers, or even the URL to authenticate.

+### Admin authentication

+I would keep our admin users in a separate database, and give them a different way of logging in.
+In this Django app example, the scientific users are stored in MongoDB, but we could store the Django admin users in a Postgres database using the default Django User authentication system.
+We could block those user accounts from our normal APIs like GraphQL, and have them be the only allowed accounts to access the django admin page.
+This would let us control and audit what they were able to do (based on what functionality we exposed in the admin), and would mean we didn't need to open up direct ssh or database access to the admins.

 ### Authorization

 Once we know who is making the request, determining whether the user is allowed to make the change or access the data